lindseysim/web-common/README.md

 ![Common UI Modal](./misc/cmmodal.png)

-Model elements will be created with classes prefixed by "cm-modal".
+Model elements will be created with classes prefixed by *.cm-modal*.

 When a modal function is first called, this library appends a hidden div to `body` to handle modals/dialogs.
-This includes a container div (`#cm-modal-container`), an outer modal div (`#cm-modal-outer`) with absolute positioning, and an inner div (`.cm-modal-inner`) which represents the actual dialog.
+This includes a container div (*#cm-modal-container*), an outer modal div (*#cm-modal-outer*) with absolute positioning, and an inner div (*.cm-modal-inner*) which represents the actual dialog.
 You may (and are in fact recommended to) tweak the CSS rules attached to these as necessary.

 Only one modal may be open at a time.
 Opening another modal will replace the current one.